polettix/Data-Tubes/manual.md

 )->([qw< mydata-04.txt >]);
 ```

-Most parameters are the same as `to_files`, so we already know about
+Most parameters are the same as [to\_files][to-files], so we already
-them.
+know about them.
 The `filename` seems familiar but somewhat different.
-The
-`selector` is definitely a new entry.
+The `selector` is definitely a new entry.

 The latter (`selector`) is a sub reference that receives the record as
 input, and is supposed to provide a _key_ back.
 Whenever this key is